cepish/wiki-this-day-events/README.md

 # Wikipedia "On This Day" Events Viewer

 This project implements a simple React application that fetches and displays historical events from Wikipedia's "On This Day" API.
-The application focuses on demonstrating modern frontend development practices using a specified tech stack.

 ---